mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 > ~~~
 > {: .output}
 >
-> Print the list starting at `E` through to the end:
+> Return the list starting at `E` through to the end:
 >
 > ~~~
 > x[4:]